Finance

 Interest rates for consumer loans in Austria depend on the loan type and your personal profile.
 These ranges give you a starting point for the calculator:

-About these rates: These ranges are approximate for the Austrian market in 2026.
+About these rates: Sourced from OeNB rate statistics and market research as of May 2026.
 Advertised rates are usually the best-case scenario for top-tier applicants.
-Focus on the effective annual interest rate (effektiver Jahreszins), which includes all fees and processing costs.
+Compare on the effective annual rate (effektiver Jahreszins), which includes all fees and processing costs.
 See our full interest rate overview for details.

 Common mistakes when calculating

 Looking only at the monthly payment.
-A EUR 150 monthly payment sounds manageable, but if it runs for 84 months, you could end up paying thousands more in interest than a EUR 200 payment over 48 months would have cost.
+A EUR 150 monthly payment sounds manageable, but if it runs for 84 months you may pay thousands more in interest than a EUR 200 payment over 48 months would have cost.
 Always check total cost.

 Using the nominal rate instead of the effective rate.
-The nominal rate is the base interest rate.
-The effective annual rate (effektiver Jahreszins) includes processing fees and other costs.
 Two loans with the same nominal rate can have very different effective rates.
-Austrian consumer credit law requires lenders to disclose the effective rate, and that's the one to compare.
+Austrian consumer credit law requires lenders to disclose the effective rate, and that is the one to compare.

-Forgetting about buffer.
-Life happens.
+Forgetting about a buffer.
 If your budget is tight to the point where one unexpected expense would make you miss a payment, the loan amount is too high or the term is too short.
-A good rule: keep some room in your monthly budget beyond the loan payment.
+Keep room in your monthly budget beyond the loan payment.

-Submitting multiple applications.
-Each binding loan application shows up in your KSV record.
-If lenders see several applications in a short period, it signals financial distress.
-Use non-binding rate inquiries instead, which don't affect your KSV.
+Submitting multiple binding applications.
+Each binding application shows up in your KSV record.
+If lenders see several in a short period, it signals financial distress.
+Use non-binding rate inquiries instead, which do not affect your KSV.
 Platforms like durchblicker.at only run rate inquiries.

 Specialized calculators for specific needs

 This general calculator works for most personal loans.
-But some loan types have additional parameters:
+Some loan types have additional parameters.

 Car loans.
-If you're financing a vehicle, our car loan calculator lets you include a down payment, choose between classic and balloon financing, and compare dealer financing against bank loans.
+If you are financing a vehicle, our car loan calculator lets you include a down payment, choose between classic and balloon financing, and compare dealer financing against bank loans.

 Mortgages.
-Home loans in Austria involve much larger amounts (EUR 100,000+) and longer terms (20-35 years), plus considerations like the KIM regulation on equity requirements and fixed vs variable rates.
-See our mortgage guide for those specifics.
+Home loans involve much larger amounts (EUR 100,000+) and longer terms (20 – 35 years), plus considerations like KIM regulation equity rules and fixed vs variable rate choice.
+The 3-month EURIBOR, which drives variable rates, currently sits around 2.0 %.

 Debt consolidation.
-If you're carrying multiple loans and want to combine them, the calculator above can help.
+If you are carrying multiple loans and want to combine them, the calculator above can help.
 Enter your combined outstanding balance as the loan amount, pick a term, and use the current market rate.
-If the resulting monthly payment is lower than what you're paying across all existing loans, refinancing may be worth exploring.
-Our loan comparison guide covers how to evaluate offers.
+If the resulting monthly payment is lower than what you are paying across all existing loans, refinancing may be worth exploring.
+See our loan comparison guide for how to evaluate offers.

 Ready to get actual offers?